LinkUpStudio/ruby-course-presentations/homework/3/PITCHME.md

 describe 'something' do
   context 'in one context' do
     it 'does one thing' do
     end
+    it 'does another thing' do
     end
+  end

   context 'in another context' do
-    it 'does another thing' do
+    it 'does something else' do
     end
   end
 end